ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -16 to -17 ## {#sec-16-17}

+* Added definition of "Individual keying material" to the terminology.

 * Fixed the CDDL definition of 'sign_info_entry'.